romabozhanovgithub/time-tracking/README.md

 ## Description
 This is web application for managing you projects, tracking you activity and calendar planing

+## Functionality
+- Sign up
+- Sing In
+- Manage you project
+- Track you current and previous activity(Can bound to project)
+- Create and manage your calendar
+Authentication system provided via JWT

 ## Setup
 ### Backend
 ```